gestylinaga/Notes/docs/thmIntroNetworking.md

-# Introductory Networking
+# Introduction to Networking

 ## The OSI Model -- Open Systems Interconnection
 * 7 layers: **A**nxious **P**ale **S**hakespeare **T**reated **N**ervous **D**runks **P**atiently

-    - Application -- layer 7
+    - **Application -- Layer 7**

-        + provides networking options for programs on a computer
+        + provides networking options for the Programs on a computer

-        + lets applications transmit data
+        + lets *applications* transmit data

         + when data hits this layer, it's passed down to the presentation layer

-    - Presentation -- layer 6
+    - **Presentation -- Layer 6**

-        + receives data from application layer; data not in standardised format
+        + receives data from application layer; data not in standardised format yet

-        + this layer translates the data, handles any encryption/compression/or transformation
+        + this layer translates the data, handles any encryption/compression/transformation of data

         + when data formatting is complete, it passes to the session layer

-    - Session -- layer 5
+    - **Session -- Layer 5**

         + attempts to connect to remote computer; else process stops here

-        + if succesful: maintain connection w/ session layer of remote computer
+        + if succesful: maintains connection w/ session layer of remote computer

-        + creates unique 'session' to allow multiple requests w/out mixup
+        + creates unique *session* to allow multiple requests w/out mixup

             * like multiple tabs in a browser

         + when succesful connection is made, data passes to the transport layer

-    - Transport -- layer 4
+    - **Transport -- Layer 4**

         + chooses which protocol to send data over

-            * TCP -- Transmission Control Protocol
+            * **TCP** -- Transmission Control Protocol

-                - 'connection-based' -- connection is established and maintained for duration of request
+                - 'Connection-based' -- connection is established and maintained for duration of request

-                - reliable; ensures *all* packets get to right place
+                - Reliable; ensures *all* packets get to right place

                 - acceptable speeds, re-send data if necessary

                 - accurace over speed: file transfer, loading a webpage

-            * UDP -- User Datagram Protocol
+            * **UDP** -- User Datagram Protocol

                 - opposite of TCP